Paper, Printing and The Environment

 Where is paper made in Australia?

-Other Paper Making in Australia
+History of Paper Making in Australia

 Victoria is blessed with the most diverse range of habitats of any state.
 Their forests are home to the tallest trees and biggest carbon stores on Earth.
 But as Australia’s most cleared state, the challenge in Victoria to protect nature is urgent.
 According to The Wilderness Society, Victoria is facing an extinction crisis, with 44% of their native plants and 30% of their wildlife extinct or threatened.